System-Level Analysis of Module Uncertainty Quantification in the Autonomy Pipeline: Problem Statements

-Each $f_i$ is assumed to be deterministic and time-invariant.
-The system is also assumed to be memoryless in that only the current sensor measurement $x$ and the resulting module outputs affect operation.

-\section{PROBLEM STATEMENTS}
+We will also find it necessary to define the discrete random variable $z$ that represents the type of environmental scenario that the system encounters.
+Since $z$ is discrete and environmental information is often present in $x$, $z$ can be thought of as a compression of $x$.

+A key assumption in this work is that each module is deterministic and time-invariant given these input-output definitions.
+This means that each forward pass of the pipeline corresponds to an open-loop decision-making output.
+As discussed in our Case Studies, this assumption may require definitions of $x$, $u$, and $C(u)$ that capture all the information needed to run the system and evaluate its performance.
+For example, $x$ can involve a history of observations and $u$ can be a sequence of actions.

+\section{Problem Statements}

-Our analyses aim to answer two questions: (1) How can we evaluate the impact that uncertainty quantification has on the robustness of a system?, and (2) How can we generate requirements on the properties of an uncertainty measure given system-level requirements?
-The first question would help a designer to select the best overall system design for an application, and the second more closely examines interconnections between modules that are producing and using uncertainty measures.
+Our analyses aim to answer two questions about modular systems: (1) How can we generate requirements on the uncertainty measure of a module given system-level requirements?, and (2) How can we evaluate the impact of uncertainty quantification on the robustness of a system?
+The first question examines interconnections between modules that are producing and using uncertainty measures, and the second helps a designer to choose between alternative system designs for an application.